satyajitdutt-data/data-projects/README.md

 - Analysed and supported a project about German household expenditure patterns using daily point-of-sale data.
 The findings were published in a working paper and were reported on by [German media outlets](https://shorturl.at/kHJP2) in 2021 and also in [leading international research centres](https://shorturl.at/uARU6)

 ### Senior Researcher @ Leibniz Institute for Financial Research SAFE (_Aug 2016 - Jul 2021_)
-- Supported many research projects including an end-to-end analysis that was published as a [working paper](https://shorturl.at/cjT350)
+- Supported many policy/research projects including an end-to-end analysis that was published as a [working paper](https://shorturl.at/cjT350).
+This involved understanding a complex entity diagram in merging Dutch administrative household data (CBS) to different household surveys.
 - Conducted doctoral research on topics related to household consumption patterns when faced with different types of income changes

 ## Research